Dialpad LogoDialpad Logo Icon

 👉 Fun fact:

-Fenway Health keeps a whopping 600+ employees connected across its many contact centers.
-See how they manage their vast network of distributed employees!
+PetPartners keeps a whopping 100+ employees connected across 22 different call centres.
+See how they manage their vast network of employees!

 Kind of operations to handle

-Will you deploy an in-house (internal) contact center operation, or outsource to a third-party?
+Will you deploy an in-house (internal) contact centre operation or outsource to a third party?

-If opening a contact center is going to involve relocation, provisions for this move should also be outlined in your business plan (for example, if you’re opening a contact center out of town, overseas, or if you’re planning on outsourcing your contact center).
+If opening a contact centre is going to involve relocation, provisions for this move should also be outlined in your business plan (for example, if you’re opening a contact centre out of town, overseas, or if you’re planning on outsourcing your contact centre).

 Processes to implement

-Outline all the processes that you will implement in your contact center.
-This will include things like customer support, sales calls, incoming/outgoing communications, social media activity, email communications, account and billing tools, order management, reporting, etc.
+Outline all the processes that you will implement in your contact centre.
+This will include things like customer support, sales calls, incoming/outgoing communications, social media activity, email communications, account and billing management, order management, reporting, etc.

 Costs to incur (budget plan)

-Finally, close your business plan by setting a realistic budget that takes into account all the costs you are likely to incur by setting up and running (or outsourcing) a contact center.
-Consider both one-off costs, and recurring expenses.
+Finally, close your business plan by setting a realistic budget that takes into account all the costs you are likely to incur by setting up and running (or outsourcing) a contact centre.
+Consider both one-off costs and recurring expenses.

 One-off costs include things like: